-Plan your Wi-Fi network with NetSpot Wi-Fi site survey tool
+Plan your Wi-Fi network with NetSpot Wi-Fi planning tool

 Small business owners realize how much more influence wireless local area networks (WLAN) have on every day of our lives now and how important it is to create the perfect working environment.
-With NetSpot planning tool it is quite easy to plan, configure, and deploy a wireless LAN.
+In this article, we’ll show you how to plan a robust Wi-Fi network using NetSpot, covering everything from initial goals to final deployment.

 To start the wireless planning right, you'll need to set the coverage and capacity goals, create a predictive model that calculates how many access points (APs) you'll need and what their ideal placement should be, verify the accuracy of the WiFi planning predictions with the help of a manual site survey, and be ready to adjust as you go.